flame/blis/docs/Performance.md

   * Hardware limits: 1.0GHz - 2.0GHz
   * Adjusted minimum: 2.0GHz
 * Comments:
-  * MKL yields superb performance for most operations, though BLIS is not far behind except for trsm.
-(We understand the trsm underperformance and hope to address it in the future.)
+  * MKL yields superb performance for most operations, though BLIS is not far behind except for `trsm`.
+(We understand the `trsm` underperformance and hope to address it in the future.)
 OpenBLAS lags far behind MKL and BLIS due to lack of full support for AVX-512, and possibly other reasons related to software architecture and register/cache blocksizes.

 ### SkylakeX results